rohan-v8rma/CPP-Craftsmanship/README.md

 - We can re-use well tested components.
 - We can save time no matter what level of proficiency you have in C++.

+## Containers

+A Container class is a class designed to hold and organize multiple instances of another type (either another class, or a fundamental type).

+There are many different kinds of container classes, each of which has various advantages, disadvantages, and restrictions in their use.

+### Sequence Containers

+Sequence containers are container classes that maintain the ordering of elements in the container.
+A defining characteristic of sequence containers is that you can choose where to insert your element by position.

+As of C++11, the STL contains 6 sequence containers: `std::vector`, `std::deque`, `std::array`, `std::list`, `std::forward_list`, and `std::basic_string`

+### `std::vector`

+`std::vector` provides dynamic array functionality that handles its own memory management.

+ This means we can create arrays that have their length set at run-time, without having to explicitly allocate and deallocate memory using `new` and `delete` operators.

+ `std::vector` is defined in the `<vector>` header file and is included under the `std` namespace.

+- Random access is fast in `std::vector`.
+- Insertion and deletion at the end is fast but slow in the middle.

+This is in comparison with the built-in implementation of arrays in C.

+### Some member functions of `std::vector`

+- `std::vector::size()`

+    It returns the number of elements in the vector.

+    This is the number of actual objects held in the vector, which is not necessarily equal to its storage capacity.
+    <br><br>

+- `std::vector::capacity()`

+    It returns the size of the storage space **currently allocated** for the vector, expressed in terms of elements.

+    This capacity is not necessarily equal to the vector size.
+It can be equal or greater, with the extra space allowing to accommodate for growth without the need to reallocate on each insertion.

+    Notice that this capacity does not suppose a limit on the size of the vector.
+When this capacity is exhausted and more is needed, it is automatically expanded by the container (reallocating it storage space).
+The theoretical limit on the size of a vector is given by member max_size.
+    <br><br>

+- `std::vector::max_size()`

+    It returns the maximum number of elements that the vector can hold.

+    This is the **maximum potential size** the container can reach due to known system or library implementation limitations, but the container is by no means guaranteed to be able to reach that size: it can still fail to allocate storage at any point before that size is reached.

+#### Take a look at [vectors.cpp](./StandardTemplateLibrary/vectors.cpp) for example code.

+### `std::list`

+TODO

+- Random access is slow in `std::list`.
+- Insertion and deletion is fast both at the end and in the middle.

+### Associative Containers

+Associative containers are containers that automatically sort their inputs when those inputs are inserted into the container.
+By default, associative containers compare elements using operator `<`.

+All operations (searching, insertion and deleting) are fast except for Random Access.

+### `std::set` and `std::multiset`

+- `std::set` is a container that stores unique elements, with duplicate elements disallowed.
+The elements are sorted according to their values.
+- `std::multiset` is a set where duplicate elements are allowed.

+`std::set` and `std::multiset` are both defined in the `<set>` header file and are included under the `std` namespace.

+### `std::map` and `std::multimap`

+- `std::map` (also called an associative array) is a set where each element is a pair, called a key/value pair.
+The key is used for sorting and indexing the data, and must be unique.
+The value is the actual data.
+- `std::multimap` (also called a dictionary) is a map that allows duplicate keys.
+Real-life dictionaries are multimaps: the key is the word, and the value is the meaning of the word.
+All the keys are sorted in ascending order, and you can look up the value by key.
+Some words can have multiple meanings, which is why the dictionary is a multimap rather than a map.

+`std::map` and `std::multimap` are both defined in the `<map>` header file and are included under the `std` namespace.

+### Derived Containers

+These containers model real-world objects so the speed of their operations depends on the implementation of the container.

+## Iterators

 # Overloading the Stream Insertion (`<<`) and Stream Extraction (`>>`) operator